American Rescue Plan Act: 9 Employer, Employee, and Health Care Provider Provisions

 PROVISIONS AFFECTING HEALTH CARE PROVIDERS

-Like other measures passed by Congress in the past year (such as the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and Families First Coronavirus Response Act (FFCRA), the ARPA includes funding for vaccine testing, contact tracing, promotion, distribution, administration, and monitoring by the Centers for Disease Control and Prevention.
+Like other measures passed by Congress in the past year (such as the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and Families First Coronavirus Response Act (FFCRA), the ARP includes funding for vaccine testing, contact tracing, promotion, distribution, administration, and monitoring by the Centers for Disease Control and Prevention.
 It also supports workforce initiatives by state, local, and territorial public health departments to hire staff and secure equipment, technology, and other supplies.
 In total, more than $70 billion is allocated to public health funding projects, including $3 billion for block grants to address mental health and substance use disorders as well as behavioral health services.

-For additional information on the ARPA, read the American Hospital Association’s article, Summary of America Rescue Plan Act of 2021 and Provisions Affecting Hospitals and Health Systems, the National Law Review article, American Rescue Plan At of 2021: Key Healthcare Provisions, or Congress Passes ARPA With Many COVID-19 Payroll-Related Provisions, published by Thomson Reuters.
+For additional information on the ARP, read the American Hospital Association’s article, Summary of America Rescue Plan Act of 2021 and Provisions Affecting Hospitals and Health Systems, the National Law Review article, American Rescue Plan At of 2021: Key Healthcare Provisions, or Congress Passes ARPA With Many COVID-19 Payroll-Related Provisions, published by Thomson Reuters.

 NOTE: This article is not intended to provide legal, tax, or any other professional guidance.
 The information is based on research using the best resources available at the time this overview was developed.
 While we believe the information is accurate, there is no guarantee as to accuracy, timeliness, or relevance of this information.
 Our goal is, of course, to support Word & Brown brokers and your clients by providing accurate information, although we acknowledge that information is always subject to change.